 - The Wai.
 Thais do not shake hands, they wai.
 The hands are placed together with the palms together in a prayer like way.
 Although they will often greet you in this manner, you don't need to wai a waiter, bell boy or child, but if you're meeting Thais socially, a wai will be appreciated.
 Shaking hands in the western way is also acceptable.

-- Tipping It is not necessary to tip a flat 10-15% on everything, and in the local restaurants for snacks and drinks, it's not expected, although appreciated if you do.
+- Tipping It is not necessary and it's not expected, although appreciated if you do.

 - Most Thais and especially the Buddhists, believe that the head is the most sacred and the feet are the dirtiest parts of the body.
 Try not to point at objects with your feet, or touch Thai people's heads, and under no circumstances, step on money or any image of the Royal Family.

 - The Thai Royal Family is treated with great great respect, so do not make any untoward or rude remarks.